 “Antibiotic resistance is not only a future threat; it is present right here and now.”

-A short movie about the history and the current status of antibiotics from the four week online course: Antibiotic Resistance: the silent tsunami, produced by ReAct and Uppsala University, Sweden.
+A short movie about the history and the current status of antibiotics from the four week online course: Antibiotic Resistance: the silent tsunami, by ReAct and Uppsala University, Sweden.
 Production: www.visuallab.no

 Read more about the differences between antibiotics and antimicrobials in the ReAct Toolbox: UNDERSTAND: Antibiotics.